Grief is the expression of deep sadness and sorrow. It erupts from the loss of something you value and love.

 When something or someone fills us with joy, if they leave through death or other reasons, we are left with a gaping hole.
 We can grieve by filling our emptiness with many unhealthy choices or deny the pain the loss caused.

-Or we can decide finding God in grief will allow us to rest in His love and release an outpouring of sorrow to Him.
+Or we can decide that finding God in grief will allow us to rest in His love and release an outpouring of sorrow to Him.

 How does God comfort us when we grieve?
 His presence surrounds us and always guides us back to hope.
 Not a superficial hope or denial; a real replacement from the emptiness of loss to the fullness of His love.
 That is the best result of finding God in grief.